jasonsturges/mysql-dotnet-core/README.md

 ## Environment Setup

-This project requires PostgreSQL - installation instructions are provided below.

 If using Visual Studio Code, you will need to generate ASP.NET Core developer certificates by issuing the following commands from a terminal:

     dotnet dev-certs https --clean